Why start a business? The need for autonomy and challenge in business

 ‘Motivations for starting a business are complex and that motivations other than the traditional opportunity-driven and necessity-driven distinction are more closely related to business survival and success.

 These motivations can be best classified in terms of the importance attached to ‘autonomy and better work, ‘challenge’, ‘financial’ and ‘family and legacy’ aspects.
 Across all business types, entrepreneurs say autonomy is their most important motivator.
+May people realise that they have the knowledge, skills, experience and drive to pursue a business opportunity and they can tap into readily available technology to help make it happen, they don’t need to work for someone else and they can enjoy a much higher level of autonomy.

 Businesses can do well regardless of whether they were started out of opportunity or necessity.
 Both opportunity-driven businesses and necessity-driven businesses create jobs, innovate and export.
 The most important factor for business success was ambition with those firms starting out with high growth expectations performing most strongly.